 If you have suffered a spinal injury in a car accident, it is imperative that you seek medical treatment immediately.
 A doctor can help determine whether or not you have a ruptured disc or if you suffered a more serious injury affecting the spinal cord.
 The sooner you seek treatment, the sooner the doctor can begin treatment.
 In fact, even if you do not feel injured, seek medical evaluation anyway because some injuries may not be readily evident.

-You can recover damages related to your ruptured disc or herniated disc by filing a car accident claim against the at-fault driver.
+You can recover damages related to your ruptured disc or herniated disc by filing a personal injury claim against the at-fault driver.